rmiller85/Solidworks/README.md

 # Solidworks
 Pictures and descriptions of my Solidworks assignments.
+This is intended to ~~get me a good grade~~ be used as a tool for other people doing these assignments, providing an overview of my experience, with some helpful advice scattered around.

 ## Design Tables
 In this assignment, we made a design table which would provide a bunch of configurations for a spool.
 This would make it wider, have more screw holes, etc. It's pretty basic.
 One thing I had a bit of trouble with was accidentally jacking up the configurations because I didn't set changes to `This configuration` as opposed to `All configurations`.
 Dumb mistake, still happened though.
 Here's a picture of the various spool sizes, lined up.